ffavela/esets/FLOAT64S.md

 ```

 This way, we have avoided the float conversion and it clearly shows a
-whole in the floats.
+hole in the floats.
 Fractions are essentially Rational numbers, and
 regarding the previous discussion of the Reals, yes the tag is more
 appropriate.